jkelley399/UDAC-FED-WPxJS-Memory-Game/README.md

 *   there is a game board;
 *   the area surrounding the game board changes, depending on the state of play;
 *   the game board has representations of sixteen "cards" in a four-by-our grid;
-    *   initially, the cards are arranged face down;
+    *   initially, the cards are shuffled and arranged face down;
 *   the cards, when chosen are intended to reflect playing cards;
     *   for example, "AC" signifies the ace of clubs, and "2D" the two of diamonds;
 *   there are eight pairs of perfectly matching cards;